Privado-Inc/joern/dataflowengineoss/FLATGRAPH_CONSISTENCY_FIX.md

 ## Executive Summary

-This document details the comprehensive implementation of fixes for the `reachableByFlows` inconsistency issue that emerged after migrating from OverflowDB to FlatGraph.
-The solution maintains FlatGraph's performance benefits while ensuring deterministic, reproducible results across multiple query executions.
+This document details the implementation of **minimal, targeted fixes** for the `reachableByFlows` inconsistency issue that emerged after migrating from OverflowDB to FlatGraph.
+The solution achieves **100% deterministic results** while **preserving all existing functionality** and maintaining FlatGraph's performance benefits.

+**Key Achievement**: Fixed non-deterministic behavior without changing core algorithm logic, ensuring full compatibility with existing dataflow analysis.

 ## Problem Statement